-Amongst the most prominent online companies, the online recruiting network LinkedIn had the largest reported share of female employees in 2016 with 42 percent of LinkedIn employees worldwide being women.
-The distribution of Google employees in 2016 saw a ratio of less than one female for two male employees and despite having a female CEO, female employees made up a mere 37 percent in the distribution by gender of Yahoo employees in 2016.
+The distribution of Google employees in 2018 saw a ratio of less than one female for two male employees and despite having a female CEO, female employees made up a mere 37 percent in the distribution by gender of Yahoo employees in 2016.
 Female employment in tech departments remains very low.
-For example, there are only 27 percent of female Facebook employees working in the company’s tech departments worldwide as at 2016.
+For example, in 2018 only 21.6 percent of Facebook employees working in the company’s tech departments were female.

 Because of the use of data that include ethnicity on EEO-filings, data on the ethnic diversity of company employees only pertain to the U.S. Asians possess the largest representation amongst minority groups in online companies.
-As an example, Yahoo’s U.S. workforce was 44 percent Asian in 2016, compared to 2 percent for Blacks.
+As an example, Google's U.S. workforce was 36.3 percent Asian in 2018, compared to 2.5 percent of Black employees.
 Non-white minorities, including Asians, experience the lowest level of representation in online companies at senior level positions.
-In 2016, 71 percent of Facebook senior level positions were held by Whites while only 3 percent was held by both Blacks and Hispanics.
+In 2018, 69.7 percent of Facebook senior level positions were held by Whites while only 3.3 and 2.4 percent respectively was held by Hispanic and Black employees respectively.